efren-palacios/duellinks/_posts/content/news/2018/03/2018-03-09-datamined-discoveries.md

 <br>

-With another maintenance update comes new discoveries; **the identity of the 'superb' duelist, new cards and new skills** have been found courtesy of XOF!
+With another maintenance update comes new discoveries; **the identity of the 'superb' duelist, new cards and new skills** have been found courtesy of XOF and YAZAN!

 ### 'Superb' Téa Gardner